This post is about giving some reasons to celebrate Teej festival in the Hindu community. This post may help your question of why is Teej celebrated.

 7 Reasons to celebrate Teej Festival in Hindus Community, Why

-On the last day of Teej, that is called rishipanchami, women takes a holy bath in rivers or ponds.
-After a hole bath in the rivers, they use a piece of datiwan (a sacred plant with religious significance) to sprinke holy water over their body 360 times.
+On the last day of Teej, which is called Rishipanchami, women take a holy bath in rivers or ponds.
+After a hole bath in the rivers, they use a piece of Datiwan (a sacred plant with religious significance) to sprinkle holy water over their body 360 times.

 7 Reasons to celebrate Teej Festival in Hindus Community

-Take a closer look at the rituals, significance and celebration of Teej in different parts of India.
+Take a closer look at the rituals, significance, and celebration of Teej in different parts of India.
 Why Teej is celebrated?

-Some Hindus women celebrate teej because they are an extremely religious person.
+Some Hindus women celebrate Teej because they are an extremely religious person.
 People of some states of India (Uttar Pradesh, Bihar, Punjab, Hariyana, Rajasthan) and all over the country Nepal celebrate Teej with great enthusiasm.

 2. healthy proposition

-3. Red Insect is good for environment:
+3. Red Insect is good for the environment: